DAY TOURS FROM BUCHAREST TO TRY IN 2023

 Here you will find some day trips from Bucharest that we can offer daily, but also a list of places to visit near Bucharest and tours to reach them that we can organize for you or that you can do on your own.

 Secret Romania offers the most popular day tours from Bucharest, and also custom-made trips.
 You can design your own trip combining several destinations around Bucharest.
 If you are interested in castles, in love with nature, curious to find the truth behind the legends or just willing to discover a part of Romania, we have an option for you.

 The secret story of Dracula

-The secret story of Dracula is a perfect day trip from Bucharest for those who want to know who was the one that inspired the myth of Dracula.
+The secret story of Dracula is perfect for those who want to know who was the one who inspired the myth of Dracula.
 You will visit the Targoviste royal court and the Curtea de Arges monastery.
-If Poenari castle, the real castle of Dracula, is open you can climb the 1400 stairs to explore it or you can just see it from the road.
+If Poenari castle, the real castle of Dracula, is open, you can climb the 1400 stairs to explore it or you can just see it from the road.
 In the end, you will admire from outside a replica of Poenari in Bucharest.

-This tour is the longest of our day trips from Bucharest, but offers some breathtaking views!
-It’s a very spectacular road tour.
+This tour is the longest in our offer, but it rewards you with some breathtaking views!
 Take a ride on one of the most beautiful roads in the world (as voted by Top Gear) and stop to visit the main attractions on it.
 Choose one of the best places to visit in Romania now!
+It’s a spectacular experience!
 Believe us when we tell you that you wouldn’t want to miss it!

 Muddy volcanoes and Unirea salt mine